17-Mile Drive: Scenic attractions

 Primary scenic attractions include Cypress Point, Bird Rock, Point Joe, Pescadero Point, Fanshell Beach & Seal Point.
 The famous "Witch Tree" landmark, often used as scenic background in movies and television, was formerly at Pescadero Point.
 The tree was blown down by a storm on January 14, 1964.
 Pescadero Point is also the site of the Ghost Tree, a landmark Monterey Cypress tree.
 The tree gives its name to a dangerous extreme surfing location known to have storm waves.
 Currently, the surf break of Ghost Tree is off limits to surfers and watercraft.

 Chief among the scenic attractions is the Lone Cypress, a salt-pruned Monterey cypress (macrocarpa) tree which is the official symbol of Pebble Beach and a frequent fixture of television broadcasts from this area.
 In 1990 the Monterey Journal reported that Pebble Beach's lawyer, Kerry C. Smith, said "The image of the tree has been trademarked by us," and that it intended to control any display of the cypress for commercial purposes.
-The company had warned photographers that "they cannot even use existing pictures of the tree for commercial purposes."
-Other legal commentators have questioned the Pebble Beach Company's ability to invoke intellectual property laws to restrict others' use of such images.
+The company had warned photographers that "they cannot even use existing pictures of the tree for commercial purposes".

-Art

-Various artists over the years have found inspiration for their paintings of flora and fauna along this famous coastal drive.
-For example, Arthur Hill Gilbert, one of the founding members of the Carmel Art Association, was an American Impressionist noted for his canvases depicting this scenic area, including View of 17 Mile Drive, and The Cove, Pt.
-Lobos, circa 1930.